For Milk Donors

 Great Lakes region, including Wisconsin and Illinois.

-Donor Screening Process
+Donor Application Process

 - Complete the online donor interest form.
 We will reach out to complete a 10-15 minute phone screening.
 This “prescreen” will cover general health information, milk storage, lifestyle factors, and more.
 If you are a candidate for donation, we will send you our full donor application.